The Armory

 Lola

 Don’t let her smaller footprint deceive you.
 While the carriage was scaled down for maneuverability, Lola still has it where it counts.
 She has a reputation for kicking and pulling her stakes out.
 Lola is a half scale replica of a 12 pounder.
-Owned and operated by gunner Powder seen above.
+Owned and operated by Officer Powder seen above.

 Serpentine